 Students in the technician program receive classroom lectures and hands-on training in installing, servicing, and troubleshooting residential and commercial HVAC equipment.
 They are required to complete an external internship as well.
 They also prepare for and take the Section 608 and Green Awareness certification exams.

 Upon completion, graduates will have the necessary skills and knowledge needed for obtaining employment as entry-level HVAC/R technicians.

 Erie Community College – (SUNY Erie) North Campus

-ECC offers an HVAC/R certificate program.
 The curriculum includes tools, HVAC/R principles, electricity, heating systems, refrigerants, commercial A/C systems, and workplace practicum.
 Students also select at least one technical elective in energy management, plumbing, mechanics of energy, green HVAC, facilities maintenance, industrial refrigeration, or blueprint reading.
-A total of 31 credit-hours is required to earn the certificate, and graduates are equipped with the knowledge and skills to install, service, repair, and maintain HVAC/R equipment.
+A total of 31 credits is required to earn the certificate.

 Workers may opt for Isaac’s Boot Camp training, which is designed for inexperienced workers.
 The intensive program takes 12 weeks to complete.
 Students learn via formal classroom lectures and hands-on training.
 The program also includes working in the field.
 Trainees are paid and offered a position with Isaac upon completion.